pipedocs/pipedocs.github.io/content/modules/prestats_proc.md

 ### `prestats_process`

-Specifies the order in preprocessing routines will be executed.
+Specifies the order for execution of preprocessing routines.
 Exercise discretion when using this option; unless you have a compelling reason for doing otherwise, it is recommended you use the default order.

 The preprocessing order should be a string of concatenated three-character routine codes separated by hyphens (`-`).
 Each substring encodes a particular preprocessing routine; this feature should primarily be used to selectively run only parts of the preprocessing routine.